 It is students' responsibility to ensure that their immigration and legal documents, such as passport, study permit and co-op work permit (for programs with practicums) are current and maintained.
-DO NOT LET YOUR DOCUMENTS EXPIRE!

-Your study permit's validity must cover entire duration of your studies, plus at least 30 extra days after the end of your final classes while you wait for the final grades to be posted in the system and for your student file to be audited for graduation.
+Your study permit's validity must cover the entire duration of your studies, plus at least 30 extra days after the end of your final classes while you wait for the final grades to be posted in the system and for your student file to be audited for graduation.

 If your study permit's expiry date does not cover your estimated duration of study, you must apply to IRCC to extend your study permit about five months prior to its expiry date.
-For guidelines on the study permit extension process, please review our Study Permit Extension video course in Moodle.

-If you studied at some other DLI in Canada and then transferred to NorQuest, you must update IRCC as soon as possible by filling out the "Change DLIs" online form from your IRCC account.
+If you studied at some other DLI in Canada and then transferred to NorQuest, you must apply for and receive a new study permit indicating NorQuest College as your DLI.
+For detailed guidance about transferring DLIs, please review this IRCC page.